-The whole route from the north-west is very diverse, in a magnificent surroundings.
+The whole route from the north-west is very diverse, in magnificent surroundings.
 The Klamml chimney is an amusing warm-up, Kaindlgrat a true poetry in white and the summit ridge ascent a great finale.
-For sure one of the most beautiful tours in Hohe Tauern in its difficulty range!
+For sure one of the most beautiful tours in Hohe Tauern within its difficulty range!

 View Kaindlgrat in a larger map